• The Pepa Trail – Printing in Rarotonga

 Island Archives - Olohega

 Olohega.
 A small, idyllic Pacific island north of Samoa and just south of Tokelau.
 Bought for a bottle of gin and 15 shillings an acre.
 Annexed to the United States.
-Its former inhabitants were evicted almost sixty years ago from their island and long to return. - Check out this article presenting a timeline of the United States claiming sovereignty over the Tokelau island of Olohega, most recently through a proclaimed “friendship treaty” organised by New Zealand.
+Its former inhabitants were evicted in 1953 from their island and long to return. - Check out this article presenting a timeline of the United States claiming sovereignty over the Tokelau island of Olohega, most recently through a proclaimed “friendship treaty” organised by New Zealand.
 Curator Pacific Fuli Pereira has chosen this paper as a must read for Tokelau Language Week 2021

 • Island Archives: A'oga Fa'a Samoa